jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 When the Parser encountered an identifier returned from the Scanner, it would determine what type of identifier in the following order:
 * Keyword, which was hardcoded in the Parser.
-* Template Identifier, if it was in the Template Repo.
+* Template Identifier if it were in the Template Repo.
-* PrototypeAction/PrototypeCondition Identifier, if it was in the respective Prototype Repos.
+* PrototypeAction/PrototypeCondition Identifier if it were in the respective Prototype Repos.
-* Action/Condition Identifier, if it was in the Action/Condition Repos.
+* Action/Condition Identifier if it were in the Action/Condition Repos.

 Once a Region was known at runtime, our code would reference a `Template` identifier with the REGION name injected, as such: `RouteLocalTransportation<NorthEastRegion>`.
 The Parser would look up `RouteLocalTransportation` in the `Template` Repo, which would return the whole String with `REGION` still in it.
 The Parser would substitute the parameterized type, _NorthEastRegion_, for the Template name, REGION, into the Template to create a String like this:
 ```code